ministryofjustice/offender-case-notes/running-locally.md

 Run the following commands from the root directory of the project:

-1. docker compose -f docker-compose-local.yml pull
-2. docker compose -f docker-compose-local.yml up --no-start
+1. docker compose -f docker-compose-local.yml up -d
-3. docker compose -f docker-compose-local.yml start
-4. ./run-local.sh
+2. ./run-local.sh